 In recent years, Kensington’s become one of the most popular areas to live in Calgary.
 It’s especially popular among young professionals & families.
 Why not test it out on your stay, too?

-- Hotel Arts Kensington: Like its sister property closer to downtown, this boutique hotel charms with its trendy Euro-inspired design.
+- Hotel Arts Kensington offers the area’s coolest accommodation.
+Like its sister property closer to downtown, this boutique hotel charms with a trendy Euro-inspired design.
 It also sits in lovely riverside location.
 The city centre is two minutes away, on the south bank of the river.

-- Westmount River Inn: This guesthouse is great alternative to a traditional hotel stay.
-It features luxurious ensuite rooms on the banks of the Bow River.
+- Westmount River Inn is a great alternative to a traditional hotel stay.
+This guesthouse features luxurious ensuite rooms on the banks of the Bow River.